Term two is fast approaching, so you'll soon be thinking about where you want to live next year, and who with.

 Moving too fast

-When moving time came around in first year, the uni sent out a surge of leaflets and emails to stop everyone rushing into renting - whilst other people were telling us to hurry before all the best ones went.
+When moving time came around in the first year, the uni sent out a surge of leaflets and emails to stop everyone rushing into renting - whilst other people were telling us to hurry before all the best ones went.

 The pressure to get the best house was overwhelming so we chose to look at houses before Christmas.
 Seven of us came together from halls and we began to scour housing websites, leading us to a viewing within the week.